-The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
-(QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 99% of the total number of points available with 0.2% exception reporting.
-(Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
+The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients (QOF is a system intended to improve the quality of general practice and reward good practice).
+The most recent published results were 100% of the total number of points available, with 9% overall clinical domain exception reporting (exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
+The practice overall clinical domain exception reporting rate was similar to the national average and lower than the local Clinical Commissioning Group (CCG) average.
+However, the practice had identified higher than average clinical exception reporting rates for a small number of individual indicators and we were told action was ongoing to confirm the accuracy of the data and identify opportunities for improvement.